denitram/forumslurper/README.md

     groovy -cp postgresql-9.1-901.jdbc4.jar -Dhttp.proxyHost=wwwproxy.rivm.nl -Dhttp.proxyPort=8080 ForumSlurper.groovy

-<a name="1">[1]</a> Would have included grab annotation for JDBC jar, but that appears to require system classloader, which doesn't sit well with either geb or selenium dependencies.
-Workaround is to put local jar on explicitly provided classpath.
+<a name="1">[1]</a> Would have included Grab annotation for JDBC jar, but that appears to require system classloader, which doesn't sit well with either Geb or Selenium dependencies.
+Workaround is to put the provided Postgresql JDBC jar on the classpath explicitly.

 ### Windows